marbot-io/monitoring-jump-start-tf/README.md

 ## Update procedure

+1. Update the modules's `version` to the latest version
-Run the following commands:
+2. Run the following commands:
 ```
-terraform init -upgrade
+terraform get
 terraform apply
 ```

 ## License
-All templates are published under Apache License Version 2.0.
+All modules are published under Apache License Version 2.0.

 ## About
 A [marbot.io](https://marbot.io/) project.
 Engineered by [widdix](https://widdix.net).